chemfiles/chemfiles/doc/src/properties.rst

 data.
 These additional data are stored inside properties.

 A property has a name and a value.
-The value can either be a real number, a string, a boolean value (true/false) or a 3 dimmensional vector.
+The value can either be a real number, a string, a Boolean value (true/false) or a 3 dimensional vector.
 A property is either stored inside an atom, and associated with this atom (for example the total atomic force), or stored in and associated with a frame.
 The later case is used for general properties, such as the temperature of the system, or the